-Roos and Yu (2009a\cite{roos2009sparse}, b\cite{roos2009estimating}) first pointed out that there can be relevant contexts that don't have the hierarchical structure of a context tree.
-Although the authors have discussed the possibility of more general models, the analysis of those papers was limited to the case where $\Sigma=\{0,1\}$.
-Recently, the researchers have started the study of the sparse model, which is posed in terms of a general partition of the set of $m$-tuples $\Si^m$, where $m$ is the maximal order of Markovian dependence.
-Sparse Markov models (SMMs) that introduce a sparse parametrization based on an unknown grouping of the relevant $m$th order history $\Si^m$.
-This generalization was first proposed by G\'{a}rcia and Gonz\'{a}lez-L\'{o}pez (2010)\cite{garcia2011minimal}, they named it Minimal Markov Models.
-Later on, J\"{a}\"{a}skinen et al. (2014)\cite{jaaskinen2014sparse} have developed Bayesian predictive methods to analyze sequence data using SMM.
-Xiong et al. (2016)\cite{xiong2016recursive} have extended the previous paper, introduced recursive algorithm for optimizing the partition for an SMM.
-In this paper, we shall consider SMMs in its full generality, allowing an arbitrary and unknown number of groups.
+\cite{roos2009sparse} and \cite{roos2009estimating} pointed out that there can be relevant contexts that do not have the hierarchical structure of a context tree.
+Although they have discussed the possibility of more general models, the analyses of those papers were limited to the case where $\Sigma=\{0,1\}$.
+Recently, researchers began studying sparse models posed in terms of a general partition of the set of all $m$-tuples $\Si^m$, where $m$ is the maximal order of Markovian dependence.
+Such models are called Sparse Markov Models (SMM), and introduce a sparse parametrization based on an unknown grouping of all possible $m$th order histories $\Si^m$.
+This generalization was first proposed by \cite{garcia2011minimal}, who called it Minimal Markov Models.
+Later on, \cite{jaaskinen2014sparse} developed Bayesian predictive methods to analyze sequence data using SMMs. \cite{xiong2016recursive} extended the previous paper, introducing a recursive algorithm for optimizing the partition for an SMM.
+Following a similar approach, \cite{bennett2023fitting} developed a method for fitting sparse Markov models using a collapsed Gibbs sampler.
+In this paper, we also consider SMMs in full generality, allowing an arbitrary and unknown number of groups.
 Specifically, let $\C_1,\ldots,\C_{k_0}$ be a partition of $\Si^m$.
-Then, the Markov Chain $\{X_t\}$ in \eqref{MC-m} is a member of the SMM with groups $\{\C_1,\ldots,\C_{k_0}\}$ if it satisfies the sparsity condition : \beq P\big(X_{t+1}\in \cdot \big | X_t=a_{-1},\ldots,X_{t-m+1}=a_{-m}\big) \qmq{is the same for all} (a_{-m},\ldots,a_{-1})\in \C_i, \eeq for each $i=1,\ldots, k_0$.
-Thus, for each $i$, , the transition probability remains unchanged over all $m$-step history lying in the set $\C_i$.
+Then, the Markov chain $\{X_t\}$ in \eqref{MC-m} is an SMM with groups $\{\C_1,\ldots,\C_{k_0}\}$ if it satisfies the following sparse representation: \beq P\big(X_{t+1}\in \cdot \big | X_t=a_{-1},\ldots,X_{t-m+1}=a_{-m}\big)~\mbox{is the same for all} ~(a_{-m},\ldots,a_{-1})\in \C_i, \eeq for each $i=1,\ldots, k_0$.
+Thus, for each $i$, the transition probability remains unchanged over all $m$-step histories lying in the set $\C_i$.
 This reduces the number of unknown probability parameters to $k_0(|\Si|-1)$.
-However, both the number $k_0$ of the sets in the partition and the sets $\C_i$ themselves are unknown and must be estimated from the data for fitting the SMM.
+However, both the number $k_0$ of the sets in the partition and the sets $\C_i$ themselves are unknown and must be estimated from the data.